 The challenge is that pressure changes ahead of the weather that comes with it, so you won’t often ‘see’ the weather that might trigger you.
 This might result in many migraineurs claiming to be able to ‘predict the weather’ as they might be sensitive to falling barometric pressure.

-Dr Martin explains that ‘some (migraineurs are) triggered by falling or rising barometric pressure.
+Dr Martin5 researchers studied the effect of lightening strikes on 90 migraineurs who kept diaries for 3-6 months.
+When they analysed explains that ‘some (migraineurs are) triggered by falling or rising barometric pressure.
 Interestingly if falling pressure does it then rising pressure is usually ‘protective’ and vice versa.’

 More disturbingly, the authors claim as a starting point in their introduction that: